 Point of care carts, workstation on wheels (WOWs), mobile medical carts, operating room carts, and laptop carts are just some of the titles hospital workstations go by.
-Between powered, non-powered, medication delivery carts, and wall-mounted workstations – there are a lot of options to choose from.
+Between PC carts, laptop carts, tablet carts, medication delivery, and wall-mounted workstations – there are a lot of options to choose from.

 Sifting through the countless options, configurations, and added accessories choosing the best hospital mobile workstation for your hospital’s workflow is not easy.
 To make the process easy, follow this how-to guide and start creating the perfect medical workstation for your hospital.